avraham-bernstein/avraham-bernstein.github.io/index.md

 	* daily stretching or yoga

 	* lift weights that exercise various muscle groups that are _heavy for you_, 2x per week which increases bone density and can [reverse osteoporosis]( https://melioguide.com/osteoporosis-exercises/osteoporosis-reversed/ ); do 2 sets of 6-10, where the _second last_ lift in the set has achieved muscle exhaustion, so the _last_ lift relies upon tendon assist; __requires rest/recovery of 3 days in order to prevent tendon injury__
-		* consuming calcium rich foods or medication, which are stored in your liver, will not be properly utilized by your bones unless your bones can send a hormonal signal to your liver that it needs to repair a break
+		* consuming calcium rich foods or medication, which are stored in your liver, __will not__ be absorbed by your bones unless your bones first send a hormonal signal to your liver that it needs to repair a break
 		* microscopic tears of tendons on the bone surface generate such a signal
 		* lifting a weight with tendon assist after muscle exhaustion causes such a microscopic tear
 		* [see how the reversal process works]( https://www.livestrong.com/article/140765-what-happens-muscles-after-lifting-weights/ )